 Summer Camp: Typical cost for the week-long summer camp is \$400-\$500 dollars.
 This cost goes directly to the selected camp and the troop receives no revenue from it.
 The adult leadership supervising your Scout at camp are volunteering their time.

-A Scout is Thrifty: There are multiple opportunities to help fund and offset the cost of a Scout's personal Scouting activities: They are:
+A Scout is Thrifty: There are multiple opportunities to help fund and offset the cost of a Scout's personal Scouting activities.
+They are:

-Fund Raising and Scout Accounts: There are several opportunities for Scouts to fund their activities during their Scouting career.
-Troop 4024 has 2 primary categories of fundraisers:
+Fund Raising and Scout Accounts: Troop 4024 has 2 primary categories of fundraisers: